MicrosoftDocs/powerbi-docs/powerbi-docs/sample-opportunity-analysis.md

 ### Get the Excel workbook for this sample

 If you want to view the data source for this sample, it's also available as an [Excel workbook](https://go.microsoft.com/fwlink/?LinkId=529782).
 The workbook contains Power View sheets that you can view and modify.
 To see the raw data, enable the Data Analysis add-ins, and then select **Power Pivot > Manage**.
-To enable the Power View and Power Pivot add-ins, see [Take a look at the Excel samples from inside Excel itself](sample-datasets.md#optional-take-a-look-at-the-excel-samples-from-inside-excel-itself) for details.
+To enable the Power View and Power Pivot add-ins, see [Explore the Excel samples inside Excel itself](sample-datasets.md#optional-explore-the-excel-samples-inside-excel-itself) for details.

 ## What is our dashboard telling us?
 Our sales manager has created a dashboard to track those metrics most important to them.
 When they see something interesting, they can select a tile to look into the data: